dattazigzag/dither_it/README.md

 2. Install the Image Processing Library:
    - Open Processing
    - Go to `Sketch > Import Library > Add Library`
-   - Search for "Image Processing"
+   - Search for "[Image Processing](https://github.com/Milchreis/processing-imageprocessing)".
+Install the library by Milchreis

-   - Install the library by Milchreis
+3. Or, just install one of the binaries. :)

 ## Usage

 ### Controls

-- `L`: Load a new image
+- `L`: Load a new image.
-- `←/→`: Switch between dithering effects
+- `←/→`: Switch between dithering effects (We ahve got 3).
-- `S`: Save current dithered image
+- `S`: Save current dithered image.
-- `ESC`: Close application
+- `ESC`: Close application.

 ### Output